Introduction

 The main window in Pascal Analyzer

-PALCMD.EXE – a command-line analyzer
+PALCMD.EXE – a 64-bits command-line analyzer

-You will however most often use the friendly user interface in PAL.EXE.
-For running analyses in batch mode or to integrate into a build process, use PALCMD.EXE.
+The command-line analyzer produces exactly the same reports as the GUI version.
+You will however most often use the GUI in PAL.EXE (or PAL32.EXE).
+For running analyses in batch mode, or to integrate into a build process, use PALCMD.EXE (or PALCMD32.EXE).

-There is also a Delphi IDE plug-in, PALWIZ.DLL, to enable the IDE to load a source file when double-clicking on a report line in Pascal Analyzer.
+There are also Delphi IDE plug-ins, PALWIZ.DLL (or PALWIZx.DLL, depending on Delphi version), to enable the RAD Studio IDE to load a source file when double-clicking on a report line in Pascal Analyzer.
 The plug-in is automatically installed and enabled.
 You can enable/disable the plug-in from the Preferences dialog.
-The plug-in works with Delphi 5 and later versions.

 Pascal Analyzer functions with Pascal/Delphi Compilers from BP7 and later: